AHartNtkn/AHartNtkn.github.io/_posts/2020-10-07-Program-Synthesis-Specification.md

 This post will be a small note on program specifications.
 One of my long-term goals is that of a bootstrapping program synthesizer.
 That is, a program synthesizer that can synthesize better program synthesizers.
 One important step is specifying, formally, what this means.
 I've recently figured out how to properly formulate this.
-This post will be a short note explaining this.

 The generic program synthesis problem is essentially one of finding a program meeting a relational specification.
 That is, we have some relation, `R`, and we want to find a computable function, `f`, such that `f(x) = y` implies `x R y`.
 Some examples of relational specifications are;